GraemeHerrington/USDA-SR28-PostgreSQL/README.md

 Using the database requires some care.
 100 grams of a food, is not necessarily all food.
 I suspect many of the commercial offerings of this backend don't get everything right:

- *Is a skin part of the data on an orange say, or banana.
+    Is a skin part of the data on an orange say, or banana.
 Or is it waste.
 Ok.
 Then how about on an apple, a grape?
 What about egg shell?
 It is considered part of the weight of an egg but discarded as waste.

-<t>Similarly with broccoli, the stalk is considered waste - but then there is a separate category for broccoli stalk.
-If you use all of the broccoli, you will have to combine data from 2 places.</t>
+    Similarly with broccoli, the stalk is considered waste - but then there is a separate category for broccoli stalk.
+If you use all of the broccoli, you will have to combine data from 2 places.